 Pros:

-- Offers versatile modes for normal humidity, heavy moisture, and laundry drying.
+- Multiple modes help with normal humidity, heavy moisture, and laundry drying.

 Cons:

-- The 2L tank may require frequent emptying if you do not use the drain hose.
+- The 2L tank may require frequent emptying without the drain hose.

 - No built-in Wi-Fi or app-based smart controls.